rlittletht/TCore.Sql1/INTERFACES.md

 	SqlWhere swInnerJoin = new SqlWhere();
 	swInnerJoin.AddAliases(mpAliases);
 	swInnerJoin.Add("$$tbl_foo$$.FooKey = $$tbl_bar$$.BarKey", Op.And);
-	sqls.Where.AddInnerJoin("$$#tbl_bar$$", swInnerJoin);
+	sqls.AddInnerJoin("$$#tbl_bar$$", swInnerJoin);

 	sqlCommand.CommandText = sqls.ToString();
 ```

 This will correctly deal with the existence of either of the clauses, with proper AND/OR usage, creating a correct syntax.
-This will also properly include the InnerJoin. **NOTE: this is not the right design for adding inner join, but its what we have right now**
+This will also properly include the InnerJoin.
+**NOTE: Packget 1.0.0 implemented AddInnerJoin on SqlWhere**

 ## SqlWhere